 The Formula

-Payback Period = Total Upfront Cost / Monthly Revenue Gain
+Payback Period = Upfront Cost / Net Monthly Gain (monthly margin gain minus the subscription)

-The payback calculation should be your primary decision metric — not ROI percentage, which can be inflated by favorable assumptions, and not monthly cost in isolation, which ignores the revenue gain entirely.
-A system that costs $79/month and generates $374/month in incremental margin is a good investment.
+The payback calculation should be your primary decision metric, not ROI percentage, which can be inflated by favorable assumptions, and not monthly cost in isolation, which ignores the revenue gain entirely.
+A system that costs $79/month and generates $250/month in incremental margin is a good investment.
 A system that costs $29/month and generates nothing is an expensive decoration.

 7. Questions to Ask Before You Buy